Greek literature

-Greek literature (Ελληνική Λογοτεχνία) dates back from the ancient Greek literature, beginning in 800 BC, to the modern Greek literature of today.
+Greek literature dates back to ancient Greek literature, beginning around 800 BC, and extends to modern Greek literature today.

 Ancient Greek literature was written in an Ancient Greek dialect, literature ranges from the oldest surviving written works until works from approximately the fifth century AD.
 This time period is divided into the Preclassical, Classical, Hellenistic, and Roman periods.
 Preclassical Greek literature primarily revolved around myths and include the works of Homer; the Iliad and the Odyssey.
 The Classical period saw the dawn of drama and history.
 Three philosophers are especially notable: Socrates, Plato, and Aristotle.
 During the Roman era, significant contributions were made in a variety of subjects, including history, philosophy, and the sciences.

 Byzantine literature, the literature of the Byzantine Empire, was written in Atticizing, Medieval and early Modern Greek.
 Chronicles, distinct from historics, arose in this period.
 Encyclopedias also flourished in this period.

 Modern Greek literature is written in common Modern Greek.
 The Cretan Renaissance poem Erotokritos is one of the most significant works from this time period.
 Adamantios Korais and Rigas Feraios are two of the most notable figures.

-Ancient Greek literature (800 BC – 350 AD)
+Ancient Greek literature (c.
+800 BC – c.
+AD 330)

 Ancient Greek literature refers to literature written in Ancient Greek dialects.
 These works range from the oldest surviving written works in the Greek language until works from the fifth century AD.
 The Greek language arose from the proto-Indo-European language; roughly two-thirds of its words can be derived from various reconstructions of the tongue.
 A number of alphabets and syllabaries had been used to render Greek, but surviving Greek literature was written in a Phoenician-derived alphabet that arose primarily in Greek Ionia and was fully adopted by Athens by the fifth century BC.